-Having focused upon the Second Step of AA/NA in our most recent article, it only seems appropriate that we follow this up with an exploration of the Second Tradition.
-In case you missed our article on the First Tradition, know that the Twelve Traditions are a part of the foundation of 12-step programs such as Alcoholics Anonymous and Narcotics Anonymous.
-While the Twelve Steps may focus on how we recover on a personal level, the Twelve Traditions focus upon our recovery as a group.
+The Twelve Traditions are a part of the foundation of 12 step recovery programs.
+While the Twelve Steps focus on how we recover on a personal level, the Twelve Traditions focus upon our recovery as a group.
 As we have said time and time again, the addict or alcoholic cannot go it alone.

 What Is Tradition Two?

 “For our group purpose there is but one ultimate authority—a loving God as He may express Himself in our group conscience.
 Our leaders are but trusted servants; they do not govern.”